harmony-one/x/progress/nagesh-mishra.md

+2024-01-26 Fri: Republic Day Holiday.

+2024-01-25 Thu: Removed bottom bar formatted the code and uploaded the X-Safe build to TestLfight

+2024-01-24 Web: Removed the onboarding screen, the 'My Safe' account option from settings, and the network selection screen from the app.
+Also, deleted the 'How it Works' screen and the transaction screen.
+Subsequently, the updated version of the X Safe app was uploaded to the TestFlight build for testing.

-2024-01-23 Tue: Created new development bundle IDs for the Telegram iOS project, updated the repository with these changes, and uploaded a X safe project to TestFlight.
+2024-01-23 Tue: Created new development bundle IDs for the Telegram iOS project, updated the repository with these changes, and uploaded a X-safe project to TestFlight.

 2024-01-22 Mon: Configured the Telegram iOS project and committed the changes.